Eight Recruiting and Hiring Trends for 2022

 Emphasis on Employer Branding and Company Values

 To recruit and hire the best talent and stand out from the competition, employers may create a candidate experience that is compelling, positive, and distinct Employees may be looking to join a company aligned with their purpose and values, one that will help deliver meaning in their work.
 In addition, employees evaluate companies based on their employer brand: what they stand for, how they treat their employees, their company values, opportunities to learn and grow marketable skills, and competitive compensation and benefits.
-For example, one study found that 86% of women and 67 percent of men in the United States wouldn't join a company with a bad online reputation2.

 Internal Recruiting and Hiring